Struggling to figure out where the Bokuben: We Never Learn anime leaves off in the

 The confusion stems from three specific decisions made during the anime’s production.
 These choices created a version of the story that significantly diverges from the canon source material.

+manga ‘s timeline.
+A perfect example of this is in Season 2, where the anime adapts the “Star-Crossed” festival arc from chapters 85-89 before jumping back to adapt the school festival arc from chapters 64-69 as its finale.
+This reordering breaks the natural flow of character development and plot progression.
 Significant Skipped Content: The anime completely cut over 30 chapters.
 These weren’t just minor gags; they included crucial character-building moments for all the heroines.
 The most notable omission, according to community-compiled data, is the complete removal of Mafuyu Kirisu’s younger sister, Miharu, who debuts in Chapter 45 and becomes a recurring character.

-Anime-Original Ending: Instead of adapting the manga’s conclusion, the anime created its own rushed finale.
-This non-canon ending heavily implies a future for Nariyuki and Uruka, ignoring the extensive development and multiple conclusions the manga provides for its other heroines.
+manga ‘s conclusion, the anime created its own rushed finale.
+This non-canon ending heavily implies a future for Nariyuki and Uruka, ignoring the extensive development and multiple conclusions themanga provides for its other heroines.
 This decision effectively signaled the end of the anime series, making a Season 3 highly unlikely.

 What Key Story Arcs and Chapters Did the Bokuben Anime Skip?